Kinematic Mapping of Giant Arcs: A New Method to Locate Lensing Critical Curves: Introduction

-The exact location and shape of the lensing critical curve intersecting a giant arc carry valuable information in the study of high magnification lensing phenomena.
+The precise location and shape of the lensing critical curve where it intersects a giant arc are of significant value in the study of high magnification lensing phenomena.
 For microlenses behaving as point masses such as stars or compact objects, theory predicts that micro critical curves fully interconnect within a band on the negative-parity side of the macro critical curve~\citep[Figure 4 of][]{Venumadhav2017CausticMicrolensing}.
 As a result, microlensed individual stars are more detectable on the negative-parity side than on the positive-parity side.
 This is also reflected in the probability distribution function of the microlensing magnification factor depending on macro convergence and shear~\citep[e.g.][]{Palencia2024microlensingPDF}.
 Such behavior of highly magnified stars is seen in the $z=0.94$ caustic-crossing ``Warhol'' arc~\citep{Broadhurst2025FuzzyDM}.
-If instead an underlying population of diffuse small-scale DM structures dominate microlensing, such asymmmetry may be much weaker or absent.
+If instead an underlying population of diffuse small-scale DM structures dominate microlensing, such asymmetry may be much weaker or absent.

 This bias in the spatial distribution of microlensed stars has also been considered for distinguishing between sub-galactic clumpy structures resulting from either wavy dark matter or particle dark matter~\citep{Broadhurst2025FuzzyDM}.
 Moreover, critical curves are susceptible to perturbations from nearby small-scale DM clumps such as sub-galactic DM subhalos expected in the Cold Dark Matter (CDM) paradigm.
 It has been shown that across the width of the arc the critical curve may exhibit a wiggly shape owing to substructures~\citep{Dai2018Abell370, Williams2023FlashlightsDMSubhalo, Ji25SubhaloEffectOnCaustics,Broadhurst2025FuzzyDM}.